oloc/g10b/readme.md

 The configuration of the servers is described in the puppet manifests and modules.

 ## Versions
-* _V0.4 - Vagrant uses own boxes.
+* V0.4 - Vagrant uses own boxes.
 Infrastructure is revised.
-Gateway and DNS are activated. (wip)_
+Gateway and DNS are activated.
+Mesos is available.
 * V0.3 - Add Rundeck Jenkins and Gitlab
 * V0.2 - Vagrant pops the infra, and bootstap the installation of Puppet-master.
 Puppet-master feeds and configures itself.
 * V0.1 - script of installation of puppet-master on a system.
 It's more than a bootstrap.
 It's a bootstrap installing puppet-master and a feeder of modules and manifests needed to configure puppet itself by itself.